junxit/us-congress-bills-110/metadata.md

 - 2007-08-02 — Committee on Environment and Public Works.
 Reported by Senator Boxer with an amendment in the nature of a substitute.
 Without written report.
 - 2007-08-02 — Committee on Environment and Public Works.
 Reported by Senator Boxer with an amendment in the nature of a substitute.
 Without written report.
 - 2007-08-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 321.
+- 2007-10-03 — By Senator Boxer from Committee on Environment and Public Works filed written report.
+Report No. 110-189.
+- 2007-10-03 — By Senator Boxer from Committee on Environment and Public Works filed written report.
+Report No. 110-189.
+- 2007-10-04 — Amendment SA 3257 agreed to in Senate by Unanimous Consent.
+- 2007-10-04 — Amendment SA 3257 proposed by Senator Murray. (consideration: CR S12731; text: CR S12731) Of a perfecting nature.
+- 2007-10-04 — Amendment SA 3258 agreed to in Senate by Unanimous Consent.
+- 2007-10-04 — Amendment SA 3258 proposed by Senator Murray. (consideration: CR S12731; text: CR S12731) To amend the title.
+- 2007-10-04 — Measure laid before Senate by unanimous consent. (consideration: CR S12728-12737; text of measure as reported: CR S12728-12731)
+- 2007-10-04 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (text as passed Senate: CR S12731-12734)
+- 2007-10-04 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(text as passed Senate: CR S12731-12734)
+- 2007-10-04 — Senate amendment agreed to: Amendment SA 3257 agreed to in Senate by Unanimous Consent.
+- 2007-10-04 — Senate amendment agreed to: Amendment SA 3258 agreed to in Senate by Unanimous Consent.
+- 2007-10-04 — Senate amendment proposed (on the floor): Amendment SA 3257 proposed by Senator Murray.(consideration: CR S12731; text: CR S12731)
+- 2007-10-04 — Senate amendment proposed (on the floor): Amendment SA 3258 proposed by Senator Murray.(consideration: CR S12731; text: CR S12731)
+- 2007-10-04 — Senate amendment submitted
+- 2007-10-04 — Senate amendment submitted
+- 2007-10-04 — The committee substitute as amended agreed to by Unanimous Consent.